 Step 2 – In the Basemap Gallery section, do the following.

 a – Select your custom basemap gallery group from the dropdown list.

-b – Choose the Esri default vector or raster basemaps to add to your gallery.
-This is optional, but if you only have a few custom basemaps in your gallery you can add the default Esri basemaps to complete your gallery.
-Vector basemaps are recommended.
+b – Choose Share basemaps to add the default Esri basemaps to the group.
+This is optional, but if you only have a few custom basemaps in your custom gallery group adding these will complete your gallery.

 You’ve successfully created a custom basemap gallery, which will appear in all apps.

 A custom basemap gallery can be useful for a variety of reasons.
 Since the basemap determines the projection of the map, you can add basemaps that support your local projection standard.

 A custom gallery also provides flexibility.
 For example, rather than use Esri’s predefined Living Atlas basemap collection, you can build your own gallery by choosing from available Living Atlas basemaps.
 You can also use the ArcGIS Vector Tile Style Editor to craft your own unique basemaps based on Esri vector basemaps.
 Or, author your own basemaps using unique layers published by your organization.